 In the visualization area, the 3D VENUE displays the positions of all the virtual objects.

 Only the Mono, Stereo and Multichannel objects are represented in the 3D VENUE.
-They can be moved across and positioned directly in the 3D VENUE view: the spatialization algorithms relies on the position of the sources and the speakers to perform the automatic source panning.
+They can be moved across and positioned directly in the 3D VENUE view: the spatialization algorithms rely on the position of the sources and the speakers to perform the automatic source panning.

 Use the 3D Venue Options Bar to control the display options such as background opacity or object size.